-Ordinance: A law enacted by a city or county affecting local affairs such as traffic, noise and animal control.
+Ordinance: A law enacted by a city or county affecting local affairs such as traffic, noise

 Population density: The number of people who live in a specific area, such as a square mile.

 Privatization: The use of a private business to deliver a government service.